durrantmm/mustache/docs/manual.md

 #### `inferseq-assembly`: Output file format
 By default, `inferseq-assembly` will write to a file named `mustache.inferseq_assembly.tsv` (The name can be changed with the `--output_file` parameter).
-The columns of this file are the same as those found in the "`pairflanks`: Output file format" section above, but with the following differences:
+The columns of this file are the same as those found in the "`inferseq-reference`: Output file format" section above, but with the following differences:

 2. `method` - The method used to infer the sequence.
 With the `inferseq-assembly` command, this will be one of three different values: 1) `inferred_assembly_with_full_context`, meaning that the inserted was inferred from the sequence